freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 853.1

-Below the `insert course` comment, create an `INSERT_COURSE_RESULT` variable that insert the course into the database.
+Below the `insert course` comment, create an `INSERT_COURSE_RESULT` variable that inserts the course into the database.

 #### HINTS